Why Most People Never Escape Mediocrity (Even When They Try)

 - Someone tries to become confident → but still identifies as “shy”

-So instead of fully adapting to the new behavior, people often return to familiar identity patterns — even when those patterns are the very thing keeping them stuck.
+So instead of fully adapting to new behavior, people often return to familiar identity patterns — even when those patterns are exactly what keep them stuck.

 6. People Overestimate Big Changes and Underestimate Small Ones

-Another reason people struggle to escape mediocrity is that they misunderstand how change actually happens.
+Another reason people struggle to escape mediocrity is that they misunderstand how change really works.

 Many people believe: